 The present Village of Wilmette is distinct among North Shore communities because it was created by the 1924 merger of two older villages, Wilmette and Gross Point.
 The origins and development of these two communities differ, and this difference is still visible on the landscape.
 On the east, Wilmette developed on a wooded tract bordering Lake Michigan.
 On the west, Gross Point was the center of a German immigrant, farming community that spread across the open fields west of what is now Ridge Road.

-Among the first residents of Chicago was a French-Canadian fur trader named Antoine Ouilmette.
-His wife, Archange, was the daughter of a French trader and a Potawatomi woman.
-In 1829 in the Treaty of Prairie du Chien Archange Ouilmette was granted 1,280 acres in what is today Wilmette.
+Among the first residents of Chicago in 1790 was a French-Canadian fur trader named Antoine Ouilmette.
+His wife, Archange Chevalier Ouilmette (see painting by George Lusk, 1934) was a member of the Potawatomi tribe.
+In 1829 in the Treaty of Prairie du Chien, Archange Ouilmette and her children were granted 1,280 acres in what is today Wilmette.
 It was this same treaty whereby three Native American tribes – the Ojibwe, Ottawa, and Potawatomi – yielded a large section of northeastern Illinois to the United States, leading to the eventual removal of tribal members from the region.
 The Ouilmette land grant, thereafter known as the Ouilmette Reserve, occupied a wooded tract adjacent to Lake Michigan and was bounded by what is presently 15th Street, Elmwood Avenue, and Central Street in Evanston.
 The Ouilmette family lived in a log cabin near the present site of the Michigan Shores Club until 1838 when they moved west to the Council Bluffs, Iowa, area to join the Potawatomi who had been forced west of the Mississippi.
-After Archange's death, most of their land was sold in the 1840s to real estate investors of European descent, although Joseph Ouilmette retained his share until 1871.
+After Archange's death, most of their land was sold by the Ouilmette children in the 1840s to real estate investors of European descent, although Joseph Ouilmette retained his share until 1871.

 Establishment of Gross Point